-The process of fraud investigation and auditing involves a detailed and elaborate assessment of all the financial records of the business, intending to find any fraudulent activity which being conducted in the company.
-The auditor will gather evidence in the form of witness, report or any other means of proof of any fraud happening in the company.
+The process of fraud investigation and auditing involves a detailed and elaborate assessment of all the financial records of the business, intending to find any fraudulent activity which is conducted in the company.
+The auditor will gather evidence in the form of a witness, report or any other means of proof of any fraud happening in the company.

 Types of Audit Fraud

-Misappropriation of Assets
+I. Misappropriation of Assets

 Asset misappropriation is one of the most common types of fraud prevalent among companies.
 Misappropriation usually consists of two types, which are: